The stock market is the first thing many people think of when they hear the word "investments." But it's not the only option to grow your wealth.

 Art is often seen as inflation-proof, since collecting art isn't necessarily directly tied to stock market performance.

-However, it’s important to keep in mind that art is not a liquid asset and you’ll have to find the right seller when you’re ready to cash in.
+However, it's important to remember that art is not a liquid asset, and you'll have to find the right seller when you're ready to cash in.

 Cryptocurrency